AldurD392/UnitedTweetAnalyzer/README.md

 Values between 0 and 1 will specify the use of a portion of the dataset as test data (percentage split).
 Values greater than 1 will enable k-fold cross-validation.

+The `-c` flag lets you specify the command line arguments for the learner.
+It is ignored with `-l all`.

 #### Classify task
 This task lets you label new instances.
 It will sample them from those in our database who don't have an associated geographic position.